Earl Marriott Secondary School: Wheelhouse Theatre

 The Wheelhouse Theatre is a 280-seat proscenium theater located at Earl Marriott Secondary School.
-It is the largest performing arts theatre on the Semiahmoo Peninsula.
-The Wheelhouse's primary usage is as a classroom and training facility for students pursuing theatre, and its secondary usage is as a well-equipped and affordable rental house to the community.
-It is managed by the school and its Theatre Department Head, Candace Radcliffe, as well as by the Wheelhouse Theatre Society, a collaboration of community volunteers mandated to raise funds for, and contribute necessary equipment purchases to, the theatre.
-2022's production of She Kills Monsters marked the 45th year of major theatre production of Earl Marriott Theatre Company.
+The Wheelhouse's primary usage is as a classroom and training facility for students pursuing theatre, and is also available for rent by local people.
+It is managed by the school and the Wheelhouse Theatre Society, community volunteers who raise funds for the theatre.
+2022's production of She Kills Monsters marked the 45th year of major theatre production by Earl Marriott Theatre Company.